-"Grease interceptor" or "Oil/grease interceptor" means a passive interceptor that has a rate of flow exceeding 50 gallons per minute and is located outside a building.
+"Grease interceptor" or "oil/grease interceptor" means a passive interceptor that has a rate of flow exceeding 50 gallons per minute and is located outside a building.
 Grease interceptors are used for separating and collecting oil and grease from wastewater.

-"Gross acre" is defined as the total area of a parcel or lot that encompasses the entire lot area plus any adjacent existing or proposed public highways, streets, or alleys to the centerline, other public sites; and existing private streets, alleys, or easements; and other areas where development is restricted, if any.
+"Gross lot area" means the total area of a parcel or lot that encompasses the net lot area plus any adjacent existing or proposed public highways, streets, or alleys; and existing private streets, alleys, or easements; and underlying fee title within the adjacent right-of-ways, if any.